jrsarath/Cynide/README.md

 ### Supporters
 In Progress
 ### Disclaimer
-Cynide neither was developed for malicious usage or neither was intended to use for malicious usage.
-Cynide is "**failsafe**" or a "**killswitch**" to prevent fraudulent activities against freelance developers.
+Cynide neither wasn't developed for malicious usage.
+Cynide should'be used only for educational purposes.

 ---
 Made with :heart: in Kolkata